-From the data in Table 2 above, it can be seen that in online learning, most students use gadgets/cellphones, with a total of 16 students, of 69.6%.
+From the data in Table 2, it can be seen that in online learning, most students use gadgets/cellphones, with a total of 16 students, of 69.6%.

 Data describing students' perceptions of online learning, specifically the organic chemistry I course, based on non-test instruments with three assessment aspects, namely learning experience aspects, lecturer capability aspects, and facilities and infrastructure aspects, are described in the following table 3.